 These models have been optimized for the above materials, and are not offered in other materials for strength or cost reasons.
-If you need one in another material, please contact us and we'll try to accommodate your request.
+If you need one in another material, please contact us and we'll do our best to fulfill your request.

-(C) 2013 TinyMtn (TM)
+(C) 2016 TinyMtn (TM)

 Model created using GDAL, NetPBM, Gmsh, Carve, MeshLab, and other custom software